 Vanilla options are simple options contracts whose terms include only exercise style, expiry time and strike price.

 What is Vega

-Vega is used in options trading and measures the price change of an option contract for 1% change in implied volatility.
+Vega is used in options trading and measures the price change of an option contract for a 1% change in implied volatility.

-What is Velocity of Money
+What is the Velocity of Money

-Refers to the speed at which the money circulates in an economy.
+This refers to the speed at which the money circulates in an economy.